-Smoking, chronic pancreatitis, male sex, being Black, and possibly long-standing diabetes are risk factors for pancreatic cancer.
+Smoking, chronic pancreatitis, obesity, and exposure to certain chemicals are risk factors for pancreatic cancer.

 Abdominal pain, weight loss, jaundice, and vomiting are some typical symptoms.

-Computed tomography or magnetic resonance imaging followed by endoscopic ultrasonography are diagnostic techniques.
+Computed tomography or magnetic resonance imaging followed by endoscopic ultrasonography and biopsy are diagnostic techniques.

 Pancreatic cancer is usually fatal.